-Before we address benefits, let’s first consider what these are to begin with.
-Chestnuts, which go by the scientific name Castanea, come from trees or shrubs that below to the oak and beech tree family.
+Before we address benefits, let’s first consider what these are, to begin with.
+Chestnuts, which go by the scientific name Castanea, come from trees or shrubs below the oak and beech tree family.

 What’s unique about this nut is that while it is a nut, it’s also considered a fruit.
 This is because the definition of a fruit is the product of a flowering plant.
-This holds true for the chestnut, so it can be classified as either.
+This holds for the chestnut so that it can be classified as either.

 There are four different types of chestnuts that you can purchase.
 These include:

 Chinese chestnut (not the same as a water chestnut, which is not a nut at all)

 When looking at the nutritional profile of chestnuts, they are quite different from many other nuts.
 Most nuts are low in carbs and high in fat, but chestnuts are the opposite.

 This nut is starchy, so it ranks high on the carbohydrate side of things and low in the fat department.
 They don’t contain much protein, so they are a primary carb-dense food.
 For those on the paleo diet plan, for instance, this is good news as chestnuts are a permissible food and are another good source of carbohydrates to eat.
 Many active people following the paleo diet plan struggle to find good carbohydrate sources for their menu, so this is another one they can add to their list.